Tours of Government House are held regularly.

 Arrival

-Tours depart from the gates at Government House (Government House Drive) at 10:00am.
+Tours depart at 10:00am from the gates at Government House (Government House Drive) or at La Trobe's Cottage.
 Please arrive by 9.45am to allow time for security checks.

 On the day of the tour